Evilvonbek/DexCarn/README.md

 - BAB 11              ( unchanged )

 No weird behaviour ( hopefully ) and nothing needing set, just plug and slay.

+Special Thanks as usual to Balkoth, Kuru, Cascade and everyone else for putting up with my dumb penguin brainmush and catching my mistakes and also VS doing dumb things.